-To date, there have been no beach closures in Lake George associated with harmful algal blooms.
+To date, there have been no beach closures in Lake George associated with HABs.
 Table 4 provides a summary of the guidance criteria that the NYSDEC and NYSDOH use to advise local beach operators.

 Table 4.
 HABs guidance criteria.

 NYSDEC Bloom Categories

-Confirmed Confirmed w/ high toxins Suspicious
+Confirmed Confirmed with high toxins

 Open water Shoreline

-[BGA chlorophyll-a] >25 μg/L [Microcystin] > 10 μg/L [Microcystin] > 20 μg/L Visual evidence w/out sampling results
+Visual evidence of HAB and/or [BGA chlorophyll-a] >25 μg/L [Microcystin] > 10 μg/L [Microcystin] > 20 μg/L

-NYSDOH Guidelines
+NYSDOH Beach Guidelines

 Closure Re-open

 Visual evidence (sampling results not needed).
-Bloom has dissipated (based on visual evidence); confirmatory samples 1 day after dissipation w/ microcystin < 10 μg/l or <4 μg/l (USEPA 2016) starting in 2017.
+Beach is free from a visible bloom for at least one day and subsequent confirmatory beach water sample indicates total microcystins toxin levels are <4 micrograms per liter.

-7.3 HABs and Remote Sensing
+1.26 HABs and Remote Sensing

-Remote sensing results were plotted together with hourly rainfall, wind speed and direction, locations of recreational beaches, locations of wastewater treatment plants.
+Remote sensing results were plotted together with hourly rainfall, wind speed and direction, locations of recreational beaches, and locations of wastewater treatment plants.
 Hourly rainfall is plotted with hourly air temperature.
 The weekly average and long-term average (8 years) air temperature are shown to provide context.
 Hourly wind is presented using stick plots that provide direction and magnitude.
 Each arrow is pointing in the compass direction the wind is blowing towards; up is north.
-The magnitude is indicated by the length of the line; a scale line is provided for reference.
+The magnitude is indicated by the length of the line; and a scale line is provided for reference.
 A full set of these figures is provided in Appendix C. Select examples from the past three years are discussed below.

 In 2015, images were available in May through September, except July which was mostly covered by clouds.
 From May to June 2015 there was a slight increase in the lake-wide chlorophyll-a concentration as shown in Figure 13.
-The increased chlorophyll-a concentration observed on June 23, 2015 may be related to recent rainfall as 5 out of the previous 7 days were rainy combined with warmer temperatures from June 20 to 23, 2015.
+The increased chlorophyll-a concentration observed on June 23, 2015 may be related to recent rainfall as five out of the previous seven days were rainy, combined with warmer temperatures from June 20 to 23, 2015.
 For the rest of the summer, the lake-wide chlorophyll-a concentrations were lower.
-The highest chlorophyll-a concentrations were found in shallow locations close to shore (e.g. Sandy Bay, Cotton Island, Basin Bay, Huletts Landing, Heart Bay, Weeds Bay, Asas Island, Lenni-Lenape Island, Arcady Country Cub) and the north end of Lake George around Prison Island.
-Note that in these shallow areas, the remote sensing might be picking up suspended algae, algal mats, or submerged aquatic vegetation as opposed to chlorophyll-a concentrations.
+The highest chlorophyll-a concentrations were found in shallow locations close to shore (e.g., Sandy Bay, Cotton Island, Basin Bay, Huletts Landing, Heart Bay, Weeds Bay, Asas Island, Lenni-Lenape Island, Arcady Country Cub) and the north end of Lake George around Prison Island.
+Note that in these shallow areas, the remote sensing might be picking up suspended algae, algal mats, or submerged aquatic vegetation, as opposed to chlorophyll-a concentrations.

 Figure 13.
-Modeled chlorophyll-a concentrations in on May 6, 2015 and June 23, 2015 in Lake George.
+Modeled chlorophyll-a concentrations on May 6, 2015 and June 23, 2015 in Lake George.

 In 2016, images were available from June to October.
-A noticeable increase in lakewide chlorophyll-a concentrations, although relatively low, can be observed on July 11, 2016 as shown in Figure 14.
+A noticeable increase in lakewide chlorophyll-a concentrations, although relatively low, can be observed on July 11, 2016, as shown in Figure 14.
 The increased chlorophyll-a concentration observed on July 11, 2016 may be related to recent rainfall on July 8 through to July 11, 2015.
-For the remainder of the images the lake-wide Chlorophyll-a concentrations dropped back down to near zero values.
+For the remainder of the images the lake-wide chlorophyll-a concentrations dropped back down to near zero values.
 The highest chlorophyll-a concentrations were found in the same locations as observed in 2015.

 In 2017, images were available from May to October.
 There was a noticeable increase in lake-wide chlorophyll-a concentrations from May through to September.
 In October, the lake-wide chlorophyll-a concentrations dropped back down to near zero values as shown in Figure 15.
-The wind speeds picked up leading up to October 2, 2017 which may have promoted mixing; in addition, air temperature dropped.
+The wind speeds picked up leading up to October 2, 2017, which may have promoted mixing; in addition, air temperature dropped.
 The combination of the winds and air temperature may have contributed to decreased chlorophyll-a concentrations.
 The highest chlorophyll-a concentrations were found in the same locations as were observed in 2015 and 2016.